-This Operation has been modified as per Budget Revision 9 (see below).
+This Ooeration has been modified as per budget revision 9 (see below)

 The Republic of Armenia has suffered the effects of the recent food and fuel price hikes and the global financial crisis.
 Classified as a lower-middle-income food-deficit country, Armenia has experienced a deeper recession than most countries; GDP declined by 15 percent in 2009.
 Poverty, food insecurity and social vulnerability increased during 2008 and 2009.